xiaolongjee/Tools/README.md

-## A gtest tool for build Project!
+## A gtest tool for building Project!